digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/persistence.rst

 a third party library (`slick <https://scala-slick.org/doc/3.3.1>`_) for it, exposing all configuration methods therein.
 If you need to, please consult the `respective detailed documentation <https://scala-slick.org/doc/3.3.1/database.html#using-typesafe-config>`_ to learn about all configuration options if you want to leverage any exotic option.
-Here, we will only describe our default, recommended and supported setup.
+Here, we will only describe our default, recommended, and supported setup.

 It is recommended to use a connection pool in production environments and `consciously choose the size of the pool. <https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing>`_

-Please note that Canton will create, manage and upgrade the database schema directly.
+Please note that Canton will create, manage, and upgrade the database schema directly.
 You don't have to create tables yourselves.

 Consult the ``example/03-advanced-configuration`` directory to get a set of configuration files to set